pbalduino/menios/docs/architecture/block_devices.md

 ## Next Steps

-- The AHCI driver skeleton enumerates PCI devices with class code 0x01/0x06 and maps BAR5 into the HHDM, laying the groundwork for full DMA-backed transfers (Issue #117).
+- The AHCI controller driver now maps BAR5, enables AHCI mode, and routes the controller's legacy INTx line through the IOAPIC.
+Port interrupts are acknowledged and cleared in the shared handler, paving the way for command submission and DMA-backed transfers (Issue #117).
+- Follow up with DMA engine setup and command submission so the driver can service real read/write requests (Issue #62).
 - Integrate the block layer with the upcoming block cache (Issue #63).
 - Extend the API with asynchronous I/O and request queues once drivers require higher throughput.